dij0s/AMR/README.md

 [@Desmons Florian](mailto:florian.desmons@hevs.ch), Supervisor, HES-SO Valais-Wallis Lecturer, Informatique et systèmes de communication

 ## Technical Documentation

+The following sections provide a detailed technical overview of the project, including the algorithm description, code architecture and performance considerations.

 ### Algorithm Description

-The overall simulation can be broken down into the following steps:
+The overall *simulation algorithm* can be broken down into the following steps:

-1. **Initialization**:
+1. Initialization:
    - Create the initial mesh based on the domain size and resolution.
-   - Assign initial values to the mesh cells based on the initial physical field.
+   - Assign initial values to the mesh cells based on the initial temperature field.

-2. **Time Integration**:
+2. Time Integration:
    - Iterate over time steps until the final time is reached.
-   - Update the physical field at each time step.

-3. **Solve the Heat Equation**:
+3. Solve the Heat Equation:
     - Compute the heat diffusion equation using finite differences.
     - Update the temperature field based on the computed values.

-4. **Adaptive Mesh Refinement**:
+4. Adaptive Mesh Refinement:
-    - Compute the refinement criterium based on the physical field.
+    - Evaluate the refinement criterium based on the temperature field.
-    - Refine or coarsen the mesh based on the error indicator.
+    - Refine or coarsen the mesh based on the previous criterium.

-5. **Data Export**:
+5. Data Export:
-    - Save the simulation data for visualization and analysis.
+    - Save the simulation data for visualization.

-- Detailed explanation of the AMR algorithm
-- Mathematical foundation
-- Implementation specifics
+The *heat equation solver* is based on the finite difference method, which discretizes the heat equation in space and time.

 ### Code Architecture
 - Core components and their interactions